csula-students/beautiful-data-project-dream/notes/homeworks/homework3.md

     - Talk about your data
     - Tools you use
   - Findings, give a one or two sentence punchline
+- If you have live or animated data, recommend that you use keyboard shortcut to switch between slides and demo.

-It is estimate that, if this the first time you do an online presentation, you'd need to spend at least 1 hour to do the presentation justice.
-You will find yourslef recording about 4 to 5 times before getting it perfect.
+It is estimated that, if this the first time doing an online presentation, you'd need to spend at least 1 hour to do the presentation justice.
+Afterall, anything less than perfect is not worth doing.

+You will find yourself recording about 4 to 5 times before getting it perfect.
+Afterall, anything less than perfect is not worth doing.

 You should definitely watch your own video from start to finish.
 Anything that does not sound right or not clear, you should re-do.
+Afterall, anything less than perfect is not worth doing.

 ## Deliverables